Murphyyork/Lambda-Project/README.md

 ### Variables

 In the implementation of the Variable class, the focus was on representing variables in λ-calculus expressions.
 Each variable is identified by a unique symbol, encapsulated within the class.
-The __init__ method initializes a variable with its symbol, while the __repr__ and __str__ methods provide string representations for ease of understanding and debugging.
+The __init__ method initializes a variable with its symbol, while the __repr__ and __str__ methods provide string representations for ease of understanding.
 The substitute method allows for the substitution of variables within expressions, a critical operation in λ-calculus.
 This representation is foundational for handling variables within the broader context of the λ-calculus interpreter.

 ### Function Abstractions